devzendo/transputer-emulator/README.md

 - All: <a href="https://bitbucket.org/devzendo/transputer-macro-assembler">DevZendo.org
        Transputer Macro Assembler</a> installed and on your PATH GNU Make.
-- OSX: clang (e.g. via XCode Developer tools, or MacPorts)
+- OSX: clang (e.g. via XCode Developer tools, or MacPorts), cmake 3.10
-- Ubuntu Linux: build-essential (=> gcc)
+- Ubuntu Linux: build-essential (=> gcc) [DOES NOT BUILD HERE YET]
-- CentOS: gcc
+- CentOS: gcc [DOES NOT BUILD HERE YET]
-- Windows: (future work, but you'll need a UNIXy toolchain)
+- Windows: [DOES NOT BUILD HERE YET] (future work, but you'll need a UNIXy toolchain)

 The install location is /opt/parachute.
 Changing this would entail changes to Makefiles in the above hierarchy.

-To build, cd to the top level directory (where this README.md is) and do: make
+To build, cd to the top level directory (where this README.md is) and do: cmake --build cmake-build-debug --target all -- -j 4

+To clean:
+cmake --build cmake-build-debug --target clean -- -j 4

+To install: (this needs reworking to use cmake - the Makefiles are to be replaced with cmake)

+make install

-During the build, you will be prompted for a password.
+During the install, you will be prompted for a password.
 This is since the files are installed as root, and the build requires a sudo password.

 This build will build the entire system: T800 emulator and node